27 creative social event ideas for the workplace

 10. Schedule a cleanup day

-Cleaning a park, beach, or local area combines promotes the importance of sustainability in business while offering a team-building opportunity.
+Cleaning a park, beach, or local area promotes the importance of sustainability in business while offering a team building opportunity.
 It reinforces responsibility, pride, and collaboration while supporting a greener community.
-Plus, it’s a hands-on way to show your company’s sustainability commitment.
+This is a hands-on way to show your company's sustainability commitment.

 11. Go for a team hike

 Hiking combines exercise, nature, and informal conversations.
-It promotes stress relief, and personal connection while building trust through a shared outdoor adventure.
-Being outdoors has also been linked to improved mental health.
-Plus, sports reduce the risk of chronic diseases.
+It promotes stress relief and personal connection while building trust through a shared outdoor adventure.
+Research shows being outdoors improves mental health, and regular physical activity reduces the risk of chronic diseases.

 1. Go on a virtual safari tour